Maksym Shapoval

 Maksym Mykhaylovych Shapoval (Максим Михайлович Шаповал; 6 July 1978 – 27 June 2017) was a senior officer (Colonel) in the Ukrainian military and head of the special forces of the Chief Intelligence Directorate.

-Col. Shapoval had only recently returned from the conflict zone in eastern Ukraine, and on 27 June 2017, he was assassinated in a car bomb attack in central Kyiv.
+He was assassinated in a car bomb attack in central Kyiv on 27 June 2017, having only recently returned from the conflict zone in eastern Ukraine.
 At the time of his death, Shapoval was investigating Russian involvement in Eastern Ukraine.
 He collected intel on their locations and weapons, which was able to substantiate Ukraine's position in the war criminal trial in The Hague on Russia's armed aggression.
 At the time, he was one of the most senior Ukrainian officials killed in action.

 Early life

 Maksym Shapoval was born in Vyshenka district of Vinnytsia in a civilian pilot's house, and was an only child.
 Maksym's father, Mykhailo, commander of the AN-2 aircraft crew, worked at the Vinnytsia Airport, where he died in 1985 in his 33rd year.

 Maksym Shapoval graduated from the military academy, choosing a military career like his grandfather, Leonid.
 His uncle also served in the armed forces in Kyiv, retiring with the rank of colonel.
 Shapoval joined the Kyiv Higher Engineering Radio Engineering College of Air Defense, and in 1999 became a member of the newly established Military Institute of NTUU "KPI", the Faculty of Encryptors, and graduated in 2000.